Skip to main content

 Pick one of three models — cost-plus, competitive, or value-based — based on what you actually know.
 Most bootstrapped founders undercharge by 20–50% because they anchor on cost-plus without measuring willingness to pay.
 The Van Westendorp Price Sensitivity Meter is the cheapest way to get a credible willingness-to-pay range in a small customer base[2].

-Pricing is the highest-leverage decision most founders touch least.
+Pricing is the highest-impact decision most founders touch least.
 A 10% price increase, all else equal, routes directly to the bottom line and compounds forever.
 A 10% acquisition improvement saves you the CAC but leaves margin unchanged.
 Yet pricing conversations tend to happen once at launch and then never again.

 1. Pick a pricing model that fits the evidence